 the SSID <img src=x onerror=import(s)>.

-My loaded JavaScript extracts the session ID from the page and uses it to make authenticated calls to the ubus API:
+it to make authenticated calls to the ubus API:

 uci/setto clear the dropbear interface restriction and enable gateway portsfile/writeto plant an SSH public key in/etc/dropbear/authorized_keysuci/commitanduci/applyservice/restarton dropbear to pick up the changes